loda-lang/loda-programs/programs/oeis/list6.md

 * [A313782](http://oeis.org/A313782) ([L15 program](313/A313782.asm)): Coordination sequence Gal.5.289.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313786](http://oeis.org/A313786) ([L30 program](313/A313786.asm)): Coordination sequence Gal.4.128.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313793](http://oeis.org/A313793) ([L15 program](313/A313793.asm)): Coordination sequence Gal.4.134.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
-* [A313794](http://oeis.org/A313794) ([L28 program](313/A313794.asm)): Coordination sequence Gal.6.619.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313799](http://oeis.org/A313799) ([L11 program](313/A313799.asm)): Coordination sequence Gal.3.53.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313801](http://oeis.org/A313801) ([L06 program](313/A313801.asm)): Coordination sequence Gal.5.291.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313802](http://oeis.org/A313802) ([L21 program](313/A313802.asm)): Coordination sequence Gal.6.209.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.